Solar eclipse of July 20, 1963

-A total solar eclipse occurred on July 20, 1963.
+A total solar eclipse occurred at the Moon's ascending node of orbit between Saturday, July 20 and Sunday, July 21, 1963, with a magnitude of 1.0224.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is at least the same size as the Sun's or larger, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with a partial solar eclipse visible over the surrounding region thousands of kilometres wide.
+Occurring about 4.1 days after perigee (on July 16, 1963, at 19:20 UTC), the Moon's apparent diameter was larger.

+Astronomer Charles H. Smiley observed the eclipse from a U.S. Air Force F-104D Starfighter supersonic aircraft that was "racing the Moon's shadow" at 1,300 mph extending the duration of totality to 4 minutes 3 seconds.

+The Moon's apparent diameter was 4.8 arcseconds smaller than the January 25, 1963 annular solar eclipse.
+This was a total solar eclipse because it occurred in July when the Earth is near aphelion (furthest from the Sun).
+The Moon's apparent diameter was just over 2.2% larger than the Sun's.

 Totality was visible from Hokkaido in Japan and Kuril Islands in Soviet Union (now belonging to Russia) on July 21, and Alaska, and Maine in the United States and also Canada on July 20.
-Astronomer Charles H. Smiley observed the eclipse from a U.S. Air Force F-104D Starfighter supersonic aircraft that was "racing the moon's shadow" at 1,300 mph extending the duration of totality to 4 minutes 3 seconds.
-The moon was 375,819 km (233,523 mi) from the Earth.

-The moon's apparent diameter was 4.8 arcseconds smaller than the January 25, 1963 annular solar eclipse.
-This was a total solar eclipse because it occurred in July when the earth is near aphelion (furthest from the Sun).
-The moon's apparent diameter was just over 2.2% larger than the Sun's.

-Occurring about 4.1 days after perigee (Perigee on July 16, 1963), the Moon's apparent diameter was larger.
+A partial eclipse was visible for parts of the eastern Soviet Union, North America, Central America, the Caribbean, far northern Europe, and northern South America.

+Observations

+Mamoru Mohri, Japanese scientist and former NASDA astronaut, who was 15 years old and living in Hokkaido at the time, said that seeing this total solar eclipse made him want to become a scientist.

+Scientists from the Dominion Observatory, University of Oxford, National Research Council Canada and University of Saskatchewan flew a Royal Canadian Air Force aircraft to observe the total eclipse at 30000 ft above the Great Slave Lake area.
+Due to the lack of navigation system in the area, the plane had to fly directly from Ottawa to Fort Simpson and then back to Ottawa, taking about 13 hours in total.
+On July 20, thin clouds in the Great Slave Lake area expanded to an altitude of 40000 ft, so no results were got from optical observations, but the instruments installed on the aircraft still recorded data.
+In addition, wind speeds of nearly 100 knot also caused the aircraft to enter the Moon's umbra one minute ahead of schedule, west of the planned location.
+In addition, scientists from the Royal Astronomical Society of Canada also made radio observations in Grand-Mère, Quebec.